This Morning-Challenge is held in English. This is why all the information on this website is solely in English.

 Please register here.

-This morning challenge invites you on a 3-week journey through the practice and theory of flow-based yoga to help you find more comfort and confidence in your yoga practice – whether you’re new to yoga or have been practising for some time.
+This morning challenge invites you on a 3-week journey through the practice and theory of flow-based yoga to help you find more comfort and confidence in your yoga practice – whether you’re new to yoga or have been practicing for some time.
 With the studios closed and yoga classes having shifted online, more and more people have been experimenting with yoga for the first time.
 While other, more experienced yoga practitioners have switched to doing yoga at home and have more questions than ever about how to make their home practice safe and sustainable.
-This 3-week programme is designed for both of these types of people: those who want to start practicing yoga in a clear step-by-step structured course, and those who have experience but who still feel unsure in certain postures or want to refine their physical alignment and internal awareness.
+This 3-week program is designed for both of these types of people: those who want to start practicing yoga in a clear step-by-step structured course, and those who have experience but who still feel unsure in certain postures or want to refine their physical alignment and internal awareness.

 Each individual session in this morning challenge is a fully-rounded yoga class, combining asana practice with breathing exercises and theory and information on flow and technique.
 In the first week the group will learn the ABC’s of flow-based yoga, exploring sun salutations and transitions and the role of the breath.
 The second week will look at the foundational concepts of yoga philosophy and how to implement these into your practice, with a focus on standing poses, core stability and arm balances.
 The third week will focus on pranayama, hip openers and backbends and offers you a chance to integrate everything you have learned, at your own pace and with less alignment instruction.